 When I moved to the USA, I got a job in an elementary school, partly because I wanted the time off (don’t get me started on the lack of the USA ‘vacation days’) and because I had already had previous experience from working in a special education school in the UK, it seemed like the perfect option!
-I was recently contacted by a fellow expat who wanted to know what some of the differences are between education in the 2 countries!
+I was recently contacted by a fellow expat who wanted to know what some of the differences are between the American school system vs UK!

 (May vary across towns and States in both countries…this is based on my experiences in Public Schools in Iowa USA and Essex UK)